 People have asked me before if real people influence my characters.
 I would say yes, but to a point.
 No single person impacts a character.
-If anything, multiple people morph together into one character.
+If anything, many people morph together into one character.
 Two or three people may become one.
 If I copy and paste a real person into my novel, that's not a … Continue reading People and their characters

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
+After a while, those quotes help.
 Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
+Few people can create an entire world from nothing.
+Something as small as a 65 character text could turn into a 70,000 novel without trying.
 But are we human if we're gods of our own worlds?
 We are sometimes quiet, sitting off to the side. … Continue reading Are we human?

-To be a great writer, someone has to get upset with the writer’s work.
+To be a great writer, someone has to get upset with your work.
 Sounds crazy, doesn’t it?
 But it’s true.
-Many famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, all have been successful in their careers.
-But they also made some reviewers angry.
+All famous writers, including J. K. Rowling, Ernest Hemingway, and John Green, have made some reviewers angry before.
 One well-known author, Rudyard Kipling, had a review say: “...you just don’t know how to use the … Continue reading Healthy reminder:

 People always say writers can write whatever they want, but I doubt that's true.
-Some publication companies don't accept "cliché" or "unoriginal" ideas anymore, because it's harder to market just another vampire story now.
+Some publishing companies don't accept "cliché" ideas since it's harder to market stories.
 Which, in turn, lowers the endless possibilities that writers can write about.
 Some of those outdated story plots include: Vampires Werewolves Mermaids Character waking up at the beginning … Continue reading Not acceptable stories